AdguardTeam/AGLint/src/linter/rules/README.md

 };
 ```

+> [!NOTE]
-> **Note**: If multiple fixes are suggested for the same problem, then the linter will ignore all of them in order to
+> If multiple fixes are suggested for the same problem, then the linter will ignore all of them in order to
 > avoid conflicts.

 [main-readme-linter-rules]: ../../../README.md#linter-rules